martinsonnberger/VWA/README.md

 # Pre-Scientific Paper
-My Pre-Scientific Paper that I have to write in school is about the localization of self-driving cars.
+My Pre-Scientific Paper that I write as part of my finals in school.
+It examines how self-driving cars localize themselves.